john77eipe/SpringLabs/ReadMe.md

 Have a look here: https://spring-petclinic.github.io/

-### What is this SpringLabs about?
+### What is SpringLabs about?

 SpringLabs will encompass a lot more and one of them is developing a Spring application based on a fictional usecase.
 This will sound a lot similar to PetClinic but

-- we will be covering the whole process like a real-time project and
+- we will be covering the whole process and software development cycle like a real-time project.
+We will have phases and each phase will have multiple sprints.
-- expanding more on the usecase and integrations and
+- expanding more on the usecases and integrations
-- journal the development process - essentially the challenges and observations as we developed it
+- journal the development process - essentially the challenges and observations to benefit other developers

 We will start with a **simple pizza store usecase** for demonstration.

-This will stand out as a reference implementation using the latest spring stack and also tutorial for anyone who wants to learn Spring.
+This will stand out as a reference implementation using the latest spring stack and also as a tutorial for anyone who wants to learn Spring.